Chapters and Groups

 Capital Alumni Chapter for the greater Lincoln area

-Boston, Chicago, Kansas City, and Omaha chapters are currently forming.
+Kansas City and Tri-City (Grand Island, Hastings, and Kearney) chapters are currently forming.
 Click here to review the handbook to learn how you can help with these chapters or form another chapter in your area.

 Alumni Chapter Goals